Institution Type:private

 Acceptance of conditional offer for year 9 students

-If the student decides to join Winchester College in year 9, a fee of £2,000 is paid is unavoidable for accepting the conditional offer of a place by 1 July of Year 6.
-When parents deliver Spring Term invoice, college refund this fee, unless parents reject the place.
+If the student decides to join Winchester College in Year 9, a non-refundable fee of £2,000 must be paid to accept the conditional offer of a place by 1 July of Year 6.
+This fee will be refunded when parents pay the Spring Term invoice, unless the place is declined.

 Deposit